-This Monte Carlo test can be run in cases where the user is suspicious of the meaningfulness of the fit, and generates a CDF of the noise parameters obtained over the Monte Carlo ensemble.
-This should have no appreciable overlap with the trueextraction noise best estimates in cases of meaningful ties.
-An example is shown in Section 7.3.
+This Monte-Carlo test can be run in cases where the user is suspicious of the meaningfulness of the fit, and generates a CDF of the noise parameters obtained over the Monte-Carlo ensemble.
+This should have no appreciable overlap with the true-extraction noise best estimates in cases of meaningful ties.
+An example is shown in section 7.3.

-6. The code
+6 The code

-The wavelet extraction code is written in Java, and based largely on efficient public domain linear algebra1 and optimization (Koontz and Weiss, 1982) libraries, along with the seismic handling libraries of its companion software Delivery.2 It comprises about 50K lines of source code.
+The wavelet extraction code is written in java, and based largely on efficient public domain linear algebra1 and optimization (Koontz and Weiss, 1982) libraries, along with the seismic handling libraries of its companion software $Delivery^2$.
+It comprises about 50k lines of source code.
 Wavelet extraction is a relatively light numerical application: simple extractions take seconds and more complex problems may take minutes.

 Users are expected to be able to provide seismic data in big-endian 'minicubes' centered at each well (the seismic resides entirely in RAM), plus log data in ASCII LAS or simple geoEAS format.
-Check-shots and well surveys in a simple geoEAS are also required.
-Details of these formats are given in Appendix 2 (see Appendix A).
+Checkshots and well surveys in a simple geoEAS are also required.
+Details of these formats are given in Appendix 2, but see also Appendix 5.

 Outputs are a mixture of seismic SU^3 files for wavelets, synthetic-and-true SU seismic pairs, and simple ASCII formats for the parameter estimations and uncertainties.
 A small graphical visualization tool (extractionViewer) is provided as part of the distribution which produces the typical cross-registered log and seismic displays shown in the examples.
-Details of the output files are in Appendix 3 (see Appendix A).
+Details of the output files are in Appendix 3.